-Many drugs get brand names, for example Epogen, Procrit, Eprex, Recormon, Dynepo, Epomax are all names for EPO or recombinant erythropoietin.
-Only the drugs for sale in pharmacies and used in hospitals have to be approved by medical regulators and go through a series of clinical tests in order to be approved and ultimately named.
-GW501516 never got much beyond the first phase of its clinical trials and it never got a name.
+Many drugs get brand names, for example Epogen, Procrit, Eprex, Recormon, Dynepo, Epomax are all names for EPO, recombinant erythropoietin.
+The drugs for sale in pharmacies and used in hospitals have to be approved by medical regulators and go through a series of clinical tests in order to be approved.
+GW501516 never got much beyond the first phase of its clinical trials, in fact it never got a name.

 It was destined to be an anti-obesity drug.
-Like many companies, British company Glaxo is hunting for an anti-obesity “wonder drug” to help cure the epidemic.
+Like many, British pharmaceutical company Glaxo is hunting for an anti-obesity “wonder drug” to help cure the epidemic.
 The trials had a positive start as early tests on rats fed with a high fat diet showed little weight gain as, in simple terms, it helped control fat levels in the blood.

 Separately from the trials, the Salk Institute, a research body, began to test the molecule on mice.
 It had another effect of helping endurance as rodents dosed with GW501516 seemed to acquire improved endurance, as if they’d undergone an exercise programme but without moving.
 The story got coverage as the “exercise in a pill” idea grabbed plenty of media attention.
 It’s this that caught the eye of athletes looking for an illegal edge.
 Apparently when used with another banned substance Aicar there is a “synergistic effect.“

-But like many clinical trials GW501516 got dropped.
+But as with many clinical trials, the drug didn’t get far.
 Sometimes the molecules don’t work, sometimes only a few people respond and sometimes the product can have side effects.
-GW501516 was in the latter category.
-Only drastically so:
+GW501516 was stopped because it was in the latter category and drastically so:

 the drug rapidly causes cancers in a multitude of organs, including the liver, bladder, stomach, skin, thyroid, tongue, testes, ovaries and womb (New Scientist)